ash-roof/archnite/README.md

 1. The easiest way is to run the entire service stack with Docker Compose using the provided [docker-compose.yml](./docker-compose.yml) file.
-This will spin up an instance of PostgreSQL, setup the app's database used by the Spring Boot and Go projects and start containers running the Go, Spring Boot & React projects.
+This will spin up an instance of PostgreSQL, setup the app's database used by the Spring Boot and Go projects and start containers running the Go, Spring Boot & Angular projects.

 2. Run the individual project containers using Docker and each project's Dockerfile.
 This method requires the manual setup of a PostgreSQL instance on